rupesh1183/director-data-eng-hw/design-approach-readme.md

 ## Design Approach, Assumptions and Considerations

 ### Notes: Bash script has not been included to run the hive script.
 Redshift table DDLs and copy statements are not included.
-The logic to create metrics has been included.
+The logic to create metrics has been included  (hive_script.hql).

 ### Tooling
 1. Keep ETL processing completely out of Redshift.
 This allows for massive scalability without expensive redshift usage.